prosser/UtilityTypeGenerator/README.md

     - dotnet CLI: `dotnet add package UtilityTypeGenerator`
 1. Add the `[UtilityType(arg)]` attribute to a `partial` type.

-### A note on error handling

-Don't expect much.
-Garbage in, garbage out, and all that.
-That said, the code generator prefers to emit nothing if you have a syntax error.
-If you're not getting the type generated, here are the most likely causes:

-- Misspellings and typos (that hardly needs to be said, right?)
-- Property name in `Pick` or `Omit` that doesn't actually exist in the type.
-- make sure your `<>` chars are balanced!
-- `|` is the property name delimiter, not `,`. (for `Pick` and `Omit`)
-- `Union` and `Intersection` require at least 2 type arguments.

 ## Supported utility types

 - `Pick<T, Property1 | Property2 | ...>`